Working at Snohomish Conservation District

 The District offers a supportive and vibrant work environment with opportunities to grow in your career and state benefits for permanent positions.
 We hope you will consider joining our team!

-Description: This position is responsible for supporting the Snohomish Conservation Districts (SCD) Natural Resources Team and other District Staff.
+This position is responsible for supporting the Snohomish Conservation District’s (SCD) Natural Resources Team and other District staff.
 With service in the office and the field, this position involves multi-faceted duties that require a high level of motivation, versatility, and independence.
 Support to the Natural Resources Team includes learning about and becoming experienced in freshwater riparian habitat project planning, implementation, project site maintenance, vegetation monitoring, and recruiting and supervising community volunteers.
-Other opportunities within the District include assisting with Green Storm Water Infrastructure (GSI) projects (eg. rain garden construction and management), supporting SCD staff at outreach events, assisting with the SCD Annual Native Plant Sale, and managing the SCD Native Plant Nursery.
-The individual holding this position serves independently and as part of a team of District staff and other AmeriCorps members.
+Living stipend of $11.00/hour plus a $5,815 Education Award upon the successful completion of the member's 11 month term of service and 1700 hours of service.
+Full time, October 2nd, 2017 - September 6th, 2018.